ayoayco/blog/_drafts/2019-10-05-google-firebase-pros-cons.md

 image-attrib: ""
 ---

-<span class="first-letter">I</span>n my [last post](google-firebase-overview), I went through some of my considerations for choosing the backend tech for my projects.
+In my [last post](google-firebase-overview), I went through some of my considerations for choosing the backend tech for my projects.

 I then gave an overview of Google Firebase by listing the features it has has to offer for my considerations.